 I realised fairly early in my life, encouraging and facilitating children and youth to play gave me the thrill of playing a sport.
 I was barely twenty when I started earning, and from the day one, a part of my income would go towards buying teenagers in the neighbourhood cricket kits.
 I helped them level a barren patch of land to make it suitable to play.

-This passion galvanised into a vision and STAIRS was born, some fifteen years ago, to encourage and support poor children and youth, in India’s urban landscape, to come out and play.
+This passion galvanised into a vision and STAIRS was born, in the year 2000, to encourage and support poor children and youth, in India’s urban landscape, to come out and play.

 The idea was to persuade poverty stricken families—those residing in shanties and slums in subhuman conditions—to allow their children, including girls, and youth, to play for some time every day.
 Playing is a luxury not many in India can afford.